futureofcoding/futureofcoding.org/links.md

   * "Smalltalk's design—and existence—is due to the insight that everything we can describe can be represented by the recursive composition of a single kind of behavioral building block that hides its combination of state and process inside itself and can be dealt with only through the exchange of messages.
 Philosophically, Smalltalk's objects have much in common with the monads of Leibniz and the notions of 20th century physics and biology.
 Its way of making objects is quite Platonic in that some of them act as idealizations of concepts—Ideas—from which manifestations can be created.
 That the Ideas are themselves manifestations (of the Idea-Idea) and that the Idea-Idea is a-kind-of Manifestation-Idea—which is a-kind-of itself, so that the system is completely self-describing— would have been appreciated by Plato as an extremely practical joke."
   * "Though OOP came from many motivations, two were central.
 The large scale one was to find a better module scheme for complex systems involving hiding of details, and the small scale one was to find a more flexible version of assignment, and then to try to eliminate it altogether.
 As with most new ideas, it originally happened in isolated fits and starts.""
     * TODO think more on "hiding details", local variables, abstractions and leaks, etc.
-  * "Putting all this together, we want an apparently free environment in which exploration causes desired sequences to happen (Montessori); one that allows kinesthetic, iconic, and symbolic learning—"doing with images makes symbols" (Piaget & Bruner); the user is never trapped in a mode (GRAIL); the magic is embedded in the familiar (Negroponte); and which acts as a magnifying mirror for the user's own intelligence (Coleridge)."
+  * "we want an apparently free environment in which exploration causes desired sequences to happen (Montessori); one that allows kinesthetic, iconic, and symbolic learning—"doing with images makes symbols" (Piaget & Bruner); the user is never trapped in a mode (GRAIL); the magic is embedded in the familiar (Negroponte); and which acts as a magnifying mirror for the user's own intelligence (Coleridge)."
   * "One way to think about progress in software is that a lot of it has been about finding ways to late-bind, then waging campaigns to convince manufacturers to build the ideas into hardware.
 Early hardware had wired programs and parameters; random access memory was a scheme to late-bind them.
 Looping and indexing used to be done by address modification in storage; index registers were a way to late-bind.
 Over the years software designers have found ways to late-bind the locations of computations—this led to base/bounds registers, segment relocation, page MMUs, migratory processes, and so forth.
 Time-sharing was held back for years because it was "inefficient"— but the manufacturers wouldn't put MMUs on the machines, universities had to do it themselves!
 Recursion late-binds parameters to procedures, but it took years to get even rudimentary stack mechanisms into CPUs.
 Most machines still have no support for dynamic allocation and garbage collection and so forth.
 In short, most hardware designs today are just re-optimizations of moribund architectures."

 * [The Center of "Why?" - 2004](http://www.vpri.org/pdf/m2004002_center.pdf)